KunshSabharwal/Winter-School-on-Python-with-Gen-AI_RAG-Systems-and-AI-Agents-and-Automation/README.md

 ## RAG Systems (Retrieval-Augmented Generation)

-- Thanks to @JaskiratSingh for the session on RAG systems and the hands on coding for the Winter School Python with Gen AI_Day-2_Rag-agent Colab notebook.
+- Thanks to @https://github.com/Jaskirat-singh04 for the session on RAG systems and the hands on coding for the Winter School Python with Gen AI_Day-2_Rag-agent Colab notebook.

 ### RAG is a framework and not an architecutre